checkmeup/web/README.md

 ## License

-This project is licensed under the MIT License.
-For details, see the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License(LICENSE).
+[Here's what it means](https://choosealicense.com/licenses/mit/)